nrwl/nx/docs/web/nx-commands/run-many.md

 ### runner

-This is the name of the tasks runner configured in nx.json
+Override the tasks runner in `nx.json`

 ### skip-nx-cache